Importing Test Score Data

 The unique ID should be the first export column of this import.

-Test Types must be added prior to import!
+Test types must be added prior to import

 Before importing score data into Slate, activate the appropriate test types in Slate.
 Activating test types will make it possible to set score destinations in Slate during the Setup Fields step.

-2. Locate the Test Types section.
+3. Locate the test you need in the Test Types section.

 Some test types are displayed by subtype.
 Activate the precise subtypes that are appropriate.